Clinical-Genomics/genmod/examples/readme.md

 - A "dominant" family in dominant_trio.ped, with one affected parent, one healthy parent and one affected child.
 - A multi family file with two families.

-There are annotation files included in the distribution of **genmod** that are made from the [latest](ftp://hgdownload.cse.ucsc.edu/goldenPath/hg19/database/refGene.txt.gz) ref gene dataset.
+There are annotation files included in the distribution of **genmod** that are made from the [latest](ftp://hgdownload.cse.ucsc.edu/goldenPath/hg19/database/refGene.txt.gz) refGene dataset.
 These will be used as default if no other annotation is given.
 If the user want to build own annotations please use **genmod build_annotation**.

 ##Annotate variants for Recessive Family##